AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/c-command-overview/r-request-commands-and-attributes.md

 ---
+title: Request commands
-description: These commands apply regardless of where in the request they appear.
+description: These commands apply regardless of where in the request that they appear.
 solution: Experience Manager
-title: Request commands
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 3f794f46-e7f0-4899-90fa-898a698dd629
 ---
 # Request commands{#request-commands}

-These commands apply regardless of where in the request they appear.
+These commands apply regardless of where in the request that they appear.

 <table id="simpletable_3F7C17FB9E374EFDAD01EB24F57EC367">
  <tr class="strow">